About topics cover a range of concepts about PowerShell.

 Describes easier, more natural-language ways of scripting filters for collections of objects.

-Describes the special characters that you can use to control how PowerShell interprets the next character in a command or parameter.
+Describes the special character sequences that control how PowerShell interprets the next characters in the sequence.

 Describes how to use splatting to pass parameters to commands in PowerShell.